Thomas-Walker-Lynch/project-enviroment/README.md

     ws4_master/   <--- an ensemble directory
       LICENSE
       README.md
-      env/  <--- place to put stuff shared within the ensemble bin/
+      env/  <--- a resources specific to the ensemble bin/
           lib/
           include/